sguerri/ppass/README.md

 ppass insert
 ```

-If the is only one folder, it will be selected by default.
+If there is only one folder, it will be selected by default.
 Otherwise the list of available folders will be prompted for selection.

 ### Clip username and password